zoejaeger/Project-3-Team-24/README.md

         - Matthew (with input from the team) - In charge of Q2 code

-        - X - Debug hardware if Robot is not fit for the circuit
+        - Daniel, Zoe - Debug hardware if Robot is not fit for the circuit

         - Tane - Help debug & check report, plan meetings for following week

-        - X - Checks code for Q1&2 enables robot to completes circuit, debug/fix if necessary
+        - [ALL] - Checks code for Q1&2 enables robot to completes circuit, debug/fix if necessary